-Alternative # No Action Alternative 1 Alternative 2 Alternative 3 Alternative 4 Alternative 5 Alternative 6 Alternative 7 Alternative 8 Criteria FWOP Minimum System Wide Plan Bay Plan Suezmax Plan Aframax Plan Bulkers, Tankers, and Vehicle Carriers Plan Bay Mooring Plan Upper Channel Mooring Plan The Everything Plan (meets all laws, regulations and guidance) Acceptable Acceptable Acceptable Acceptable Acceptable Acceptable Acceptable Acceptable Acceptable (provides and accounts for all necessary investments or other actions to ensure the realization of the planning objective) • No Action is an Incomplete solution to all planning objectives Minimally complete solution; does not address congestion.
+Alternative # No Action Alternative 1 Alternative 2 Alternative 3 Alternative 4 Alternative 5 Alternative 6 Alternative 7 Alternative 8 Criteria FWOP Minimum System Wide Plan Bay Plan Suezmax Plan Aframax Plan Bulkers, Tankers, and Vehicle Carriers Plan Bay Mooring Plan Upper Channel Mooring Plan The Comprehensive Plan Acceptability (meets all laws, regulations and guidance) Acceptable Acceptable Acceptable Acceptable Acceptable Acceptable Acceptable Acceptable Acceptable Completeness (provides and accounts for all necessary investments or other actions to ensure the realization of the planning objective) • No Action is an Incomplete solution to all planning objectives Minimally complete solution; does not address congestion.
 Provides second most improvement in navigation efficiency over No Action Does not maximize transportation benefits throughout the entire HSC System Incomplete solution Provides improvement in navigation efficiency over No Action Does not maximize transportation benefits throughout the entire HSC System.
 Incomplete solution Provides improvement in navigation efficiency over No Action Does not maximize transportation benefits throughout the entire HSC System Incomplete solution Provides improvement in navigation efficiency over No Action Does not maximize transportation benefits throughout the entire HSC System.
 Incomplete solution Provides improvement in navigation efficiency over No Action Does not maximize transportation benefits throughout the entire HSC System.
 Incomplete solution Provides improvement in navigation efficiency over No Action Does not maximize transportation benefits throughout the entire HSC System.
 Incomplete solution Provides improvement in navigation efficiency over No Action Does not maximize transportation benefits throughout the entire HSC System.
 Most complete solution Provides most improvement in navigation efficiency over all other alternatives Maximizes transportation benefits throughout entire HSC System.

-Table 24 - Comparison of P&G Evaluation Criteria (Part 2)
+Table 22 - Comparison of P&G Evaluation Criteria (Part 1)

-Alternative # No Action Alternative 1 Alternative 2 Alternative 3 Alternative 4 Alternative 5 Alternative 6 Alternative 7 Alternative 8 Efficiency No Action does not • Less costly than TSP • Less costly than TSP • Less costly than TSP • Less costly than TSP • Most costly alternative (extent to which an alternative plan is the most cost effective address the planning objective • Does not address objective as effectively • Does not address objective as effectively • Addresses objectives most effectively means of achieving the objective) • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP Highest net excess benefits Effectiveness (extent to which the • Ineffective for improving navigational efficiencies • Second most effective plan for improving navigation • Not effective as TSP for improving navigation efficiency Most effective alternative for improving navigation alternative plans contribute to achieve the planning objective) This is a minimally system wide improvement • Not a system wide improvement • Not a system wide improvement • Not a system wide improvement • Not a system wide improvement Not a system wide improvement • Not a system wide improvement This is a system wide improvement
+Alternative # No Action Alternative 1 Alternative 2 Alternative 3 Alternative 4 Alternative 5 Alternative 6 Alternative 7 Alternative 8 Efficiency • No Action does not address the • Less costly than TSP • Less costly than TSP • Less costly than TSP • Less costly than TSP • Less costly than TSP • Less costly than TSP • Less costly than TSP • Most costly alternative (extent to which an alternative plan is the most cost planning objective • Does not address objective as effectively • Does not address objective as effectively • Does not address objective as effectively • Does not address objective as effectively • Does not address objective as effectively • Does not address objective as effectively • Does not address objective as effectively • Addresses objectives most effectively means of achieving the objective) • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Net excess benefits not maximized and are less than the TSP • Highest net excess benefits Effectiveness (extent to which the alternative • Ineffective for improving navigational efficiencies • Second most effective plan for improving navigation efficiency • Not effective as TSP for improving navigation efficiency • Not effective as TSP for improving navigation efficiency • Not effective as TSP for improving navigation efficiency • Not effective as TSP for improving navigation efficiency • Not effective as TSP for improving navigation efficiency • Not effective as TSP for improving navigation efficiency Most effective alternative for improving navigation efficiency plans contribute to achieve the planning objective) • This is a minimally system wide improvement • Not a system wide improvement • Not a system wide improvement • Not a system wide improvement • Not a system wide improvement • Not a system wide improvement • Not a system wide improvement • This is a system wide improvement